amusarra/liferay-portal-security-audit/README.md

 $ ./gradlew clean deploy
 $ cp ../bundles/osgi/modules/*.jar $LIFERAY_HOME/deploy/
 ```
+Console 1 - Steps to obtain and install the modules

-In the case $LIFERAY_HOME is set on this directory
+In the case `$LIFERAY_HOME` is set on this directory
-/Users/antoniomusarra/dev/liferay/liferay-ce-portal-7.2.1-ga2
+`/Users/amusarra/dev/liferay/liferay-ce-portal-7.2.1-ga2`

 Verify the correct deployment of the two bundles via the Liferay log file or
-through the Gogo Shell using the lb command, making sure that the status is
+through the Gogo Shell using the `lb` command, making sure that the status is
 Active.

 From Liferay version 7.1 GA1 access to the GogoShell via telnet has been disabled.